 I recommend a walk across the John Seigenthaler Pedestrian Bridge as a low-cost and relaxing activity.
 It's absolutely free and offers a wonderful view of our city's skyline.

 At night, city lights on the Cumberland River underneath illuminate the bridge.
 It's a peaceful Nashville nightcap.
 So take a stroll!

-Printer’s Alley shows Nashville’s nightlife’s importance and bustle.
-Just as the name of the alley suggests, this place has a historical connection for being one of the city’s major printing hubs in the past.
+Printer's Alley shows Nashville's nightlife's importance and bustle.
+Just as the name of the alley suggests, this place has a historical connection to being one of the city’s major printing hubs in the past.

 This famous lane is free to access, except some places may demand a nominal fee.